Why aren’t universities tapping into the potential of legacy fundraising?By Ellie Adamo

 2. Make things simple

-We know that legacies can be a tricky subject – but we’ve learnt that, by removing barriers for your supporters, you can make it seem less daunting.
+We know that legacies can be a tricky subject – but we’ve learnt that, by removing barriers for supporters, you can make it seem a lot less daunting.

 Take them through the process of making and updating wills step-by-step, making it easier for them to engage.